anaelleltd/nova-spektr-static/codex/codex.md

 - At least three published long-form articles about technology relevant to but not specifically concerning Polkadot.
 - **Discuss:** What have you learnt from this individual which you might ultimately find useful in your efforts to help Polkadot succeed?

-> *Note:* This is the first rank for which pre-specified discussion points become a crucial part of the grading and where those voting on the promotion must make a qualitative assessment on the outcome of the discussion in comparison to the precedent of prior promotions.
+> *Note:* This is the first rank for which pre-specified discussion points become a crucial part of the evaluation ~~grading~~ and where those voting on the promotion must make a qualitative assessment on the outcome of the discussion in comparison to the precedent of prior promotions.

 ## VII Dan: Free Master